clayallsopp/rubymotion-tutorial/_posts/chapters/1900-01-01-1-hello-motion.md

 end
 ```

-If you're not intimately familar with Ruby, the first thing you may think is, "Wait...`$.unshift` who?"
+If you're not intimately familiar with Ruby, the first thing you may think is, "Wait...`$.unshift` who?"
 Strange-looking indeed.
 What this line does is tell Ruby, "When we use `require`s, also look in the '/Library/RubyMotion/lib' directory to find what we're requiring". 'motion/project' resides there, and without the initial `$.unshift` nothing would be found!

 So we `require 'motion/project'`, which gives us proper access to RubyMotion and setting up our app in the `.setup` block.
 There are all sorts of properties for `app`, which as the auto-generated comment says can be listed using `rake config`.
 By default, RubyMotion sets the `.name` to our project's name, so that looks good.